- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 One and the other choir seemed to me so quick and keen to say “Amen’ that they showed clearly how they longed for their dead bodies— not only for themselves, perhaps, but for their mothers, fathers, and for others dear to them before they were eternal flames.

-[54] By the time we reach Inferno 6, Dante has already begun to thematize the body with respect to its status in otherworld journeys, for instance in Inferno 2’s reference to Aeneas journeying to Hades “sensibilmente”, i.e. “in the body” (Inf.
+[51] By the time we reach Inferno 6, Dante has already begun to thematize the body with respect to its status in otherworld journeys, for instance in Inferno 2’s reference to Aeneas journeying to Hades “sensibilmente”, i.e. “in the body” (Inf.
 2.15).
-Now the poet begins to treat the issue of the “bodies” of the souls, an ongoing theme of the Commedia.
+Now the poet begins to treat the issue of the “bodies” of the souls, their lack of corporeality combined with their ability to feel (in Inferno 6, the question raised is whether they will feel more pain or pleasure after the Last Judgment).
+All this will be an ongoing theme of the Commedia.
 See the Commento on Inferno 10, Inferno 13, and Inferno 25 for further discussion of the theme of the body in the Inferno.

-[55] The theme of the resurrection of the body as introduced at the end of Inferno 6 thus connects to the poet’s creation of virtual bodies for his afterlife.
-These virtual bodies are ultimately treated in Purgatorio 25, but they are first adumbrated in this very canto.
+[52] The topic of the resurrection of the body as introduced at the end of Inferno 6 thus connects to the poet’s creation of virtual bodies for his afterlife.
+The creation and nature of these virtual bodies are finally revealed only in Purgatorio 25, but the questions around their existence are first mooted in this canto.

 [56] In Inferno 6 the travelers walk on the incorporeal shades: “e ponavam le piante / sovra lor vanità che par persona” (and set our soles upon / their empty images that seem like persons [Inf.
 6.35-36]).
 These incorporeal shades — “vanità” as Dante calls them in Inferno 6.
 36 — will seem to become quite substantial later on in the journey through Hell, especially in the encounter with the sinner whose hair Dante pulls in Inferno 32 (traitor Bocca degli Abati).
 We should be aware that Dante manipulates the representation of the souls’ substantiality to doctrinal effect: thus, the sinful materiality (pondus) of lower Hell gives way to the failed attempt to embrace Casella in the realm of sublimation (Purgatorio 2).